 Marie warns to avoid exercising or wearing tight, sweaty clothes immediately post-waxing.
 "Your skin is so fresh after a wax and the pores are still open and susceptible to bacteria," she says.
 "Instead, just take it easy the rest of the day."
 And when it comes to taking care of the delicate skin in between visits, Marie recommends exfoliating and moisturizing every day.
 "Exfoliating helps to remove excess dead skin, while moisturizing helps keep the healthy skin nourished," she explains.

-Because waxing removes hair from the root, hair will grow back sparser than if you shaved.
+Unlike shaving, waxing removes hair from the root.
 That said, Grupenmager says that touchups are usually needed every four to six weeks if you want to keep it bare down there.

 Shop Waxing Care Products

 Whether you choose a Brazilian wax or a Hollywood wax, here are our favorite products to keep in your arsenal.